BareBones-RPG/BareBones-RPG.github.io/README.md

 - [Back to Table of Content](#table-of-content)

 ## Spell Mishap
 This rule operates similarly to Critical or Fumble rules.
-When rolling dice for an ESSENCE check, if both 1s and 6s appear on the same roll, the outcome is determined as follows:
+When rolling dice for an WILLPOWER check, if both 1s and 6s appear on the same roll, the outcome is determined as follows:

 - If there are more 6s than 1s, the roll is considered a success.
 - If there are more 1s than 6s, the roll is ruled a fumble.

 **Magic is a perilous power, only to be tampered with by the bravest or most foolish**.
-The GM can consult the following table when multiple ones are rolled on a single ESSENCE roll.
-Alternatively, the GM may inflict damage on the spell caster equal to the number of rolled 1s against the casting player's Hit Points or Essence.
+The GM can consult the following table when multiple ones are rolled on a single WILLPOWER roll.
+Alternatively, the GM may inflict damage on the spell caster equal to the number of rolled 1s against the casting player's Hit Points or WILLPOWER.

 | Roll | Spell Mishap                                                 |
 | ---- | ------------------------------------------------------------ |